 CASA Classrooms

-CASA Mental Health is partnering with the Government of Alberta, community partners and school divisions to deliver mental health care in local classrooms.
-The aim is to address the need for services closer to students.
-CASA Classrooms will bridge a child’s mental health and school needs through a coordinated approach by a mental health team and a classroom teacher.
+CASA Mental Health is partnering with the Government of Alberta, community partners and school divisions to deliver mental health care in classrooms.
+CASA Classrooms will address the need for services closer to students by bridging a child’s mental health and school needs, through a coordinated approach by a mental health team and a teacher.

-The first wave will introduce CASA Classrooms to four schools in the Edmonton area in February 2023.
-Classrooms will continue to expand throughout Alberta from 2023-2025.
+The first wave will introduce CASA Classrooms to two schools in the Sturgeon area in February 2023, expanding throughout Alberta until 2025.

 What happens in this program?

-Students will remain in the program for approximately half the school year.
+Students will remain in the program for approximately half the school year, followed by another half-year of transition support.

 Who is this program for?